 RaeLynn Woodward + Josh Davis — Country’s Greatest Love Stories

 On Feb.
-27, 2019, RaeLynn Woodward and her husband, Josh Davis, are celebrating two years of wedded bliss.
+27, 2020, RaeLynn Woodward and her husband, Josh Davis, are celebrating three years of wedded bliss.
 The couple originally met in 2012, in church, and although they certainly felt a spark, they didn't jump into a serious relationship right away.

 "We went to this wedding, our friend’s wedding, a couple weeks later and kind of hit it off," RaeLynn tells The Boot.
 "We dated for a little bit, and then we didn’t know.
 We knew we really liked each other, but we weren’t sure about it, so we were just friends for about a year, and then we realized we really loved each other."

 Of course, the road to happiness hit a few bumps along the way, as RaeLynn details in her 2017 song and video "Lonely Call."
 It's a true story based on a time when the couple was on a break.

 "We dated for eight months and broke up ... the song is verbatim how I felt," she tells Entertainment Tonight.
 "I remember him calling me one night, and he wasn't being mean or anything like that -- when you're together and you're so in love, you want to call the person even if you're not together.
 I was like, 'I'm not your lonely call!
 I'm a Texas girl!
 I'm gonna be this and this and this.'"

 Thankfully, Davis has a sense of humor about "Lonely Call": "Every time [Josh] hears it, he just laughs," RaeLynn adds.
 "He goes, 'I always regretted breaking up with you, but listen, you wouldn't have gotten any of these songs if I didn't do it.'
 I was like, 'Whatever!'"